ahotzler25/bull-cow-game/README.md

 3. No correct letters guessed (no cows or bulls) and the player will have to try again.
 ![No Bulls or Cows](/Screenshots/no-bulls-cows.PNG)

-If the player runs out of lives, the UI will display the hidden word and prompt the player press enter to play again.
+If the player runs out of lives, the UI will display the hidden word and prompt the player to press enter to play again.
 ![Game Over Screen](/Screenshots/game-over-screen.PNG)